Seagull (海鸥) 4B-1

 The Forbidden City

 I was in the Forbidden City in Beijing in the 1990s.
 There were stands that rented out cameras — twin lens reflexes.
 Sadly, I didn’t rent one and I didn’t note the brand name.
-In later years, the camera rental stands had gone.
+Years later when I went back, the camera rental stands had gone.

-I purchased this Seagull TLR recently.
-It reminds me of that trip.
+I purchased this Seagull TLR recently, it reminds me of that earlier trip.

 Kema by Kenaki restaurant Potomac, Md.
 Seagull 4B-1, 75mm f/3.5 Haiou, FP-4+, 2025.